gburgessiv/IntroUNIX/homework5/README.md

+[Well, this looked better on VIM than it does on github. oh well. read plaintext please :)]

 This suite comes with -six- actions.
 The first five actions are intended to be correct, and function properly.
 The sixth action is intended to fail everything miserably.